xy-241/CS-Notes/content/OS/Computer Booting.md

 > - 100MB - 500MB is usually enough
 > - **Formatted as FAT32** for compatibility across different architectures
 > - Needs "boot" or "esp" flag
+> - `/boot` becomes optional to unified the partition for kernel and boot loaders.
+However, non-encrypted `/boot` is required whatever the UEFI choice if the rest of the system is encrypted!
 >
 > **`/`  partition (root partition)**
 > - Core of your Linux installation.
 It contains all your system files, user files, program data, etc